tuneomusic/api-types/README.md

 ```

 Import types with the suffix `JSONBody` when you need to type a route the needs a body in the request.

+Types exported as `never` are when the API response is NO CONTENT.